-Provide a one-stop location for customers to enquire, track and manage their services and transactions.
-Integrate this capability with appropriate systems to give customers a high level of service.

-This initiative will strategise and implement a customer self-service portal.
-The key steps recommended are:

-Customer self-service discovery and blueprint: Definition of customer services to be made available in the self-service portal, building a blueprint for the customer self-services.

-Pilot design: Involvement of customers through design thinking for the portal design.

-Deployment:

-Release 1: Rollout of a fully integrated self-service on high priority journeys such as the connections journey.

-Release 2: Expansion of web chat and inclusion of chatbot.

-Release 3: Inclusion of emerging services.

-Release 4: Inclusion of a response time estimator to provide process visibility to the customer while allowing us to plan activities in an optimal manner.

-- Digital customer journeys

-- Cloud enabled website

-- Connections CRM

-Automated self-serve connections quotations
+Initiative breakdown Provide a one-stop location for customers to enquire, capability with appropriate systems to give customer ntegrate this This initiative will strategise and implement a custome er self-service portal.
+The key steps recommended a re: Customer self-service discovery and blueprint: Def portal, building a blueprint for the customer self-servi Pilot design: Involvement of customers through design ces. the self-service Deployment: Release 1: Rollout of a fully integrated self-service on Release 2: Expansion of web chat and inclusion of cha Release 3: Inclusion of emerging services.
+Release 4: Inclusion of a response time estimator to p atbot. activities in an optimal manner.
+This is dependent on Digital customer journeys Cloud enabled website Connections CRM This will enable Automated self-serve connections quotations